 To truly get a sense of the influences that shaped Martin Luther King, Jr., into the man he became, spend time exploring the Sweet Auburn neighborhood.
 Sweet Auburn, once known as “the richest Negro street in the world,” was a six-square-block area that was the home for Atlanta’s wealthy and educated African-American community through the 1960s.

 Many of the city’s first black-owned businesses were along Auburn Avenue.
 It was here that Martin Luther King, Jr., grew up and where he began the civil rights movement that was the catalyst for change and racial equality.
 Guided tours are available of his birth home.

 However, only 15 people are allowed per tour, and tickets are given on a first-come, first-served basis at the Visitor’s Center.
 There is no way to call ahead or pre-order, and they go quickly.
 So, plan your visit early in the day, and reserve your tour as soon as you arrive.

 The Sweet Auburn Curb Market

-Soon, you’ll be able to take the Atlanta Streetcar from Centennial Olympic Park, home to the National Center for Civil and Human Rights, directly to the Martin Luther King, Jr., Historic Site and the Sweet Auburn Curb Market, a perfect place for lunch.
+Take the Atlanta Streetcar from Centennial Olympic Park, home to the National Center for Civil and Human Rights, directly to the Martin Luther King, Jr., Historic Site and the Sweet Auburn Curb Market, a perfect place for lunch.